DATE/FORMAT

 RADIO ARCTIC welcomes you to ‘Beyond Borders: Navigating the High Seas and Arctic Governance’ - a conversation on the impact of the newly adopted High Seas Treaty (Deep-sea mining and marine conservation beyond national borders, Arctic governance, global cooperation and pending conflicts).
 The session was live-broadcasted on the 30th of January at 09:30 (GMT+1) from Tromsø, Norway, in collaboration with Arctic Frontiers 2024.

 In this session you will explore the international efforts to conserve marine biodiversity beyond borders.
-We unravel and ask questions regarding the high seas as we navigate through the provisions of the treaty, decoding its potential influence on Arctic governance, particularly the Central Arctic Ocean.
+We unravel key questions about the high seas as we navigate through the provisions of the treaty, decoding its potential influence on Arctic governance, particularly the Central Arctic Ocean.
 In conversations with experts and policy makers, we look into the language of policy, the area-based management and environmental impact assessments, revealing how this treaty hopes to shape the future of our oceans.

 PANELISTChristian Prip Senior Researcher at the Fridtjof Nansen Institute (FNI) in Oslo, Norway, an independent foundation engaged in research on international environmental, energy and resource management politics.